The Solemnity of the Annunciation

 History

-The Feast of the Annunciation of the Blessed Virgin Mary dates back to at least the 6th century, and is mentioned between AD 530 and 533 in a sermon by Abraham of Ephesus.
-In the West, the first authentic reference is in the Gelasian Sacramentary in the 7th century.
+The Feast of the Annunciation of the Blessed Virgin Mary dates back to at least the sixth century and is mentioned between AD 530 and 533 in a sermon by Abraham of Ephesus.
+In the West, the first authentic reference is in the Gelasian Sacramentary in the seventh century.
 The tenth Synod of Toledo (AD 656), and Trullan Synod (AD 692) speak of the Annunciation feast as universally celebrated in the Catholic Church.
 In the Acts of the latter council, the feast is exempted from the Lenten fast.

 The oldest observance of the day is on March 25, although in Spain the feast was at times celebrated on December 19 to avoid any chance of the date falling during the Lenten season.
-March 25 is obviously 9 months before Christmas, the birth of Jesus.
-Scholars are not completely sure whether the date of the Annunciation influenced the date of Christmas, or vice-versa.
+March 25 is obviously nine months before Christmas, the birth of Jesus.
+Scholars are not completely sure whether the date of the Annunciation influenced the date of Christmas, or vice versa.
 Before the Church adopted fixed days of celebration, early Christians speculated on the dates of major events in Jesus' life.
-Second-century Latin Christians in Rome and North Africa tried to find the day in which Jesus died.
+Second-century Latin Christians in Rome and North Africa tried to find the day when Jesus died.
 By the time of Tertullian (d.
-AD 225) they had concluded that he died on Friday, March 25, AD 29 (incidentally, this is an impossibility, since March 25 in the year AD 29 was not a Friday).
+AD 225) they had concluded that He died on Friday, March 25, AD 29 (although this is actually an impossibility, since March 25 in the year AD 29 was not a Friday).
 How does the day of Jesus' death relate to the day of his conception?
-It comes from the Jewish concept of the "integral age" of the great Jewish prophets.
-This is the notion that the prophets of Israel died on the same dates as their birth or conception.
+This is because of the Jewish concept of the "integral age" of the great Jewish prophets: the notion that the prophets of Israel died on the same dates as their birth or conception.
 Therefore, if Jesus died on March 25, he was also conceived that day.
 The pseudo-(John)Chrysostomic work de solstitia et aequinoctia conceptionis et nativitatis nostri Iesu Christi et Iohannis Baptistae accepts the same calculation.
-St. Augustine mentions it as well.
-Other ancient Christians believed Jesus was conceived on March 25th for another reason: they believed (based on Jewish calculations of the period) that the creation of the world occurred that day.
+Saint Augustine mentions it as well.
+Other ancient Christians believed Jesus was conceived on March 25 for another reason: they believed (based on Jewish calculations of the period) that the creation of the world occurred that day.
 Thus, it was fitting that the one who makes us new creations was conceived on the day the world was created.
 For more information on this subject check out The Oxford Dictionary of the Christian Church.

-Of interest, the Feast of the Annunciation is one of the 4 "Quarter Days" in the Church.
-These are days which fall around the equinoxes or solstices, and mark the beginnings of the natural seasons: spring, summer, autumn, and winter.
+Of interest, the Feast of the Annunciation is one of the four "Quarter Days" in the Church.
+These are days that fall around the equinoxes or solstices and mark the beginnings of the natural seasons: spring, summer, autumn, and winter.
 These Quarter Days were Christian feast days used in medieval times to mark "quarters" for legal purposes.
-The other days Quarter Days are the Nativity of St. John the Baptist (June 24), Michaelmas (September 29), and Christmas (December 25).
+The other days Quarter Days are the Nativity of Saint John the Baptist (June 24), Michaelmas (September 29), and Christmas (December 25).

 Worship and Prayer Resources